Friday, September 15, 2023

 As I was already in this frame of mind, I started reading a new book by Sharon Jaynes, Praying for Your Child from Head to Toe: A 30-Day Guide to Powerful and Effective Scripture-Based Prayers.

 I knew I would love this book, being familiar with the author and also loving the subject matter.
-The publisher’s notes on the opening page put me squarely “on board” for the read!

 I read Part One this morning.
 She had me at Chapter 1, “The Battle for Our Children.”
 As she sets the stage for talking about praying for our children, she begins by telling of the birth of her child, and her words resonated with me for sure.
 It has been 53 years since I became a mother, but I remember it like it was yesterday.
 She writes, “An inexplicable bond exists between a mother and her child.
 While the new life is being knit together in a mother’s womb, her very blood is pumped from her heart to her child’s.
 And even though the umbilical cord is cut in the delivery room, an invisible, indelible cord of love holds mother and child together for the rest of their lives.
 A quote attributed to Elizabeth Stone says it so well: ‘Making the decision to have a child is momentous.
 It is to decide forever to have your heart go walking around outside your body.’”